miran18-prog/final_project/README.md

 ## errors i faced ❌
-there were a bunch of errors , small once and bigg once i will share some of the errors with you  and let you guys be aware of it..
+there were a bunch of errors , small once and bigg once i will share some of the errors with you  and let xyou guys be aware of it..

-[]#740
+[x]#740